ElvinC/gyroflow/FAQ.md

 ## How does gyro-based image stabilization work?
 Not sure how many are wondering this, but I'm going to answer anyways :).
 Classic video stabilization methods work by estimating the camera motion using optical flow, but this involves "guesswork" so to speak.
 MEMS gyroscopes can be used to determine the rotation of the camera very accurately.
 The first step is to sync the gyro and the video.
-Then a virtual camera cam be created that moves just like the physical camera, which "projects" the image onto an imaginary plane or sphere.
+Then a virtual camera can be created that moves just like the physical camera, which "projects" the image onto an imaginary plane or sphere.
 Another (smoothed) camera can recapture the view, resulting in a stabilized video.
 In practice the projection and recapture can be combined using some fancy mathematics.

 This [companion video](https://youtu.be/I54X4NRuB-Q) to the the paper _Digital Video Stabilization and Rolling Shutter Correction using Gyroscopes_ by Karpenko et al. explains the basic concepts quite well.

 ## I can't get X to work, what do?
-Watch the [tutorial](https://youtu.be/NFsTb_f7y8s) if you haven't and try asking in the Discord or Facebook group.
+Watch the [tutorial](https://www.youtube.com/watch?v=f4YD5pGmnxM) if you haven't and try asking in the Discord or Facebook group.

 ## There is no lens profile for X. What do I do?
 Create a new lens profile by following the guide.
 It only takes a few minutes.
 If it works well, please submit it to be added as a default profile so others can use it.